Devon Alexander: Welterweight

 On February 25, 2012 Alexander moved up to welterweight and put on a dominating performance against highly regarded and hard-charging Marcos Maidana.
 Alexander landed the right hook at will, catching Maidana with his left hand down throughout the contest.
 Maidana was seemingly surprised by both the speed and power Alexander displayed at his first fight at welterweight.
 Only one of the three judges had Maidana winning a round.
 The impressive nature of the win earned Alexander a title match with Randall Bailey in September 2012.
 Alexander was criticized by some however, for fighting illegally at some points during the fight.

 Alexander was scheduled to fight titlest Randall Bailey as a main event on Showtime Championship Boxing on September 8, 2012, but Bailey withdrew due to injury.
 Their fight was replaced with the original undercard fight between Olusegun Ajose and Lucas Matthysse and an originally scheduled non-televised fight between J'Leon Love and Ramon Valenzuela was changed to a televised bout.

 Welterweight title

 Alexander returned to action on October 20, 2012, at the Barclays Center in Brooklyn, where he won the IBF Welterweight title by unanimous decision against Ring Top 10 Welterweight, Randall Bailey.
-The fight was fought at a comfortable pace for Alexander, with very little exchanges, as Bailey did not let his hands go very often.
+The fight was fought at a comfortable pace for Alexander, with very few exchanges, as Bailey did not let his hands go very often.
 In a one sided fight, Alexander won his third world title in his second division.

 Alexander's next fight was originally supposed to happen on January 19, 2013, against mandatory challenger and Ring No. 3 ranked Welterweight, Kell Brook.
 However, Brook suffered an ankle injury during training, and the fight was rescheduled for May 18, 2013 in Atlantic City.
-Alexander's camp and some boxing insiders have questioned the authenticity of this injury and assert that Brook was simply not ready to step up in class to fight Alexander.
+Alexander's camp and some boxing insiders have questioned the authenticity of this injury and assert that Brook was simply not ready to step up in class to fight ("ducking") Alexander.

-Devon would go on to lose his next two biggest fights, losing his championship belt & status as a top contender after all boxing governing bodies removed Devon Alexander from their Top rankings.